The Ocean That Pretends to Have a Waterfall: A Mauritius Story

 The Flight

-Then Le Morne appeared.
-The peninsula juts into the Indian Ocean with the 556-meter basalt mountain rising sharply from its base.
+Then Le Morne appears.
+The peninsula juts into the Indian Ocean with a 556-meter basalt mountain rising sharply from its base.
 The UNESCO site.
-The mountain where enslaved people took refuge in cliff caves and, when soldiers came to announce abolition in 1835, some leaped to their deaths, thinking capture was coming instead of freedom.
+The mountain where enslaved people took refuge in cliff caves and, when soldiers arrived to announce abolition in 1835, some leaped rather than risk recapture.
+It's a history the island holds with quiet reverence — and one you'll feel from the air, where the mountain's shadow falls across the lagoon like a dark finger pointing seaward.

 The underwater waterfall.

-The illusion is created by sand and silt being carried off the continental shelf into deeper water.
+The illusion is created by sand and silt carried off the continental shelf into deeper water.
 From 500 meters up, it looks exactly like a massive waterfall — whitewater cascading over a ledge into blue-black depths.
 The color gradient is extraordinary: pale turquoise, then blue, then a plunging darkness that seems bottomless.

 Fifteen minutes.
 Three hundred dollars.
 Worth every cent of every dollar.